I am an Assistant Professor in the Department of Child and Adolescent Psychiatry at the NYU Grossman School of Medicine.

 Lily recently graduated from Emory University with a BA in Psychology and a minor in Women’s, Gender, & Sexuality Studies.
 While at Emory, Lily worked as a Research Assistant at The Dilks Lab under Dr. Daniel Dilks, using MRI and behavioral methods to investigate the development of navigation and facial recognition systems in young children.
 Lily is interested in childhood psychopathology and honing her MRI and EEG skills.
 She is thrilled to join the IBB team and grow as a researcher and future psychologist!

-Nhi is a recent graduate from NYU on the premed and majored in Psychology and minored in Chemistry and Child & Adolescent Mental Health Studies.
-Currently, I am studying the association between self regulation/effortful control and infant brain morphometry.
-My career goals include attending medical school and becoming a psychiatrist specializing in anxiety and OCD.
-In my free time, I enjoy cooking, as well as, playing D&D and video games, especially Pokémon!
+Nhi is a recent graduate from NYU on the premed track and majored in Psychology and minored in Chemistry and Child & Adolescent Mental Health Studies.
+Currently, she is interested in the association between self-regulation/effortful control and infant brain morphometry.
+Her career goals include attending medical school and becoming a psychiatrist specializing in anxiety and OCD.
+In her free time, she enjoys cooking, as well as playing D&D and video games, especially Pokémon!

 I am an undergraduate Senior at New York University majoring in Psychology with a minor in Child and Adolescent Mental Health Studies.
 Because I am originally from California, I like taking the time to explore the city and my interests.
 My career goal is to become a forensic psychologist and work with law enforcement, but to do so I believe that I need to have a deeper understanding of child development.
 By working in the lab I am seeking a better understanding of infancy since our past helps shape us into the individuals we will soon become.